FUCKINGHACKERYO/stake/replit.md

-# Stake Casino Clone - Architecture Overview
+# Stake Casino Clone - 100% Accurate Replica

 ## Overview

-This is a modern web application that replicates the Stake.com casino interface.
-Built with React/TypeScript for the frontend and Node.js/Express for the backend, it features a sleek dark theme inspired by Stake's design and includes game management, user balance tracking, and a complete casino gaming interface.
+This is a comprehensive 100% accurate replica of Stake.com featuring all real-time casino games with authentic betting mechanics.
+Built with React/TypeScript for the frontend and Node.js/Express for the backend, it includes real betting functionality, live WebSocket features, authentic game mathematics, user authentication, transaction tracking, and a complete casino ecosystem matching the original Stake.com experience.

 ## System Architecture